dbt-labs/docs.getdbt.com/website/docs/docs/get-started/getting-started/getting-set-up/setting-up-bigquery.md

 BigQuery supports public data sets that can be directly queried, so we will show you how to access those datasets via select statements.
 Additionally, we will show you how to populate your own database objects with that data.

 1. Navigate to the [BigQuery Console](https://console.cloud.google.com/bigquery) again.
 Make sure your new project is selected in the header.
-If you do not see your account or project, click your profile picture to the right and verify your are using the correct email account.
+If you do not see your account or project, click your profile picture to the right and verify you are using the correct email account.

 2. Copy and paste the below queries into the Query Editor to validate that you are able to run them successfully.